How to deal with a bad review on Etsy

 Reviews on Etsy are based on a star rating – 5 stars being excellent (this is what we want), and 1 star is the worst.

-Anything with a three or less star is deemed to be less than perfect.
+Anything with three or fewer stars is deemed to be less than perfect.
 Of course, they could leave a 5-star review with a less than ideal comment.
 Fortunately, for the most part, we look at stars.
 These show at the top of your shop under your shop’s name and are the average review rating in your shop’s previous 12 months.

 How to remove a negative review from Etsy